-- ANSI Z21.13 · CSA 4.9 latest edition, Gas-Fired Hot Water Boilers - CAN 3.1 latest edition, Industrial and Commercial Gas-Fired Package Boilers - ANSI Z21.10.3 · CSA 4.3 latest edition, Gas Water Heaters - SCAQMD Rule 1146.2 - Low-lead content (<.25%) CSA-verified
+- ANSI Z21.13 · CSA 4.9 latest edition, Gas-Fired Hot Water Boilers - CAN 3.1 latest edition, Industrial and Commercial Gas-Fired Package Boilers - ANSI Z21.10.3 · CSA 4.3 latest edition, Gas Water Heaters - SCAQMD Rule 1146.2

 All Raypak heaters are National Board Approved, and design-certified and tested by the Canadian Standards Association (CSA) for the U.S. and Canada.
-Each heater is constructed in accordance with Section IV of the American Society of Mechanical Engineers (ASME) Heater Pressure Vessel Code and bears the ASME stamp.
+Each primary heat exchanger is constructed in accordance with Section IV, and each secondary heat exchanger in accordance with Section VIII, of the American Society of Mechanical Engineers (ASME) Heater Pressure Vessel Code and bears the applicable ASME stamp.
 This heater also complies with the latest edition of the ASHRAE 90.1 Standard.